Hard Volume

-Hard Volume is the second album by the Rollins Band, released in 1989.
-It was reissued with previously unreleased tracks in 1999.
+Hard Volume is the second studio album by American rock band Rollins Band, released in 1989.
+It was reissued with previously unreleased tracks in 1999 through Buddah Records.

 The original CD release contained a 32-minute jam on the Velvet Underground outtake "Move Right In," titled "Joy Riding with Frank."
 The track was recorded live in Linz, Austria, during the band's 1988 tour.
-The 1999 remastered edition replaced this track with six studio tracks: three from the album session at Echo Sound in Los Angeles on December 1988, and three from a demo session recorded in July 1988 at Graphic Studios in New Jersey.
+The 1999 remastered edition replaced this track with six studio tracks: three from the album session at Echo Sound in Los Angeles in December 1988, and three from a demo session recorded in July 1988 at Graphic Studios in New Jersey.

 Critical reception

 Trouser Press wrote that Rollins "sinks into an existential funk on the seven-song Hard Volume ...
 Oddly, the rest of the band seems unaffected by his moods, and the music — a well-organized rock juggernaut — thunders along happily."
 Dave Thompson, in Alternative Rock, called the album "a funked-up swagger that is moody and electrically eclectic."